VH-Lab/NDI-matlab/docs/reference/+ndi/+app/spikesorter_hengen.m.md

   Returns the name of the app modified for use as a variable name, either as a Matlab variable or a name in a document.

-Help for ndi.app.spikesorter_hengen/varappname is inherited from superclass NDI.APP
+Help for ndi.app.spikesorter_hengen/varappname is inherited from superclass ndi.app
 ```

 ---